Prajwal-Prathiksh/battery-logger/docs/TUI.md

 - Verify data file exists: `~/.local/state/battery-logger/battery.csv`
 - Ensure battery-logger has been collecting data for some time

-### "Need ≥2 unplugged samples"
+### "Need ≥2 charging/discharging samples"
-- Wait for more battery-only data points to be collected
+- Wait for more data points to be collected in the current session (charging or discharging)
 - Increase the `-window` to include more historical data
-- Check if you've had recent unplugged sessions longer than the sampling interval
+- Check if you've had recent sessions longer than the sampling interval
-- Verify the service is actively logging during unplugged periods
+- Verify the service is actively logging during both plugged and unplugged periods
+- For charging predictions: ensure you have sufficient charging session data
+- For discharge predictions: ensure you have sufficient unplugged session data

 ### "∞ (not discharging or charging)" or poor predictions
 - This appears when discharge rate is near zero or positive